aiishaan/deadlockDetector/README.md

 ## Test files

-These are the correct results for the test files included in this repo.
+These are the correct results for the test files included in this repo

 | filename   | correct `edge_index` | correct `dl_procs` | minimum timings     | good timings     |
 | :---------- | :-------------: | :-----------: | :-----------------: | :--------------: |